Mission Viejo City Grading Permit Bond

 What is the Mission Viejo City Grading Permit Bond?

-Prior securing your permit, the City of Mission Viejo will require you to file for a Grading Permit Bond.
-This bond is an agreement that will hold your business accountable for all constructions made under your supervision, and is mandatory for the activation of your license.
+Before securing your permit, the City of Mission Viejo will require you to file for a Grading Permit Bond.
+This bond is an agreement that will hold your business accountable for all constructions made under your supervision and is mandatory for the activation of your license.
 It will ensure that applicants will complete the grading project following city standards and guarantee the compensation of the public in the event of property damages.

 How does it work?